knutin/elli/README.md

-On top of this we built a handler that allows us to write HTTP middleware modules to add practical features, like compression of responses, log access and errors with timings, statistics dashboard and multiple request handlers.
+On top of this we built a handler that allows us to write HTTP middleware modules to add practical features, like compression of responses, access with timings, statistics dashboard and multiple request handlers.

 Feedback welcome!